Ticafblanc/webserv/Doc/http_server/README.md

 https://www.cloudflare.com/learning/video/what-is-http-live-streaming/ <br />
 https://www.dacast.com/blog/hls-streaming-protocol/

 Streaming is a way of delivering visual and audio media to users over the Internet.
 It works by continually sending the media file to a user's device a little bit at a time instead of all at once.
-With streaming over HTTP, the standard request-response pattern does not apply. <b>The connection between AbaseSocket and serverSocket remains open for the duration of the stream</b>, and the serverSocket pushes video data to the AbaseSocket so that the AbaseSocket does not have to request every segment of video data.
+With streaming over HTTP, the standard request-response pattern does not apply. <b>The connection between Socket and serverSocket remains open for the duration of the stream</b>, and the serverSocket pushes video data to the Socket so that the Socket does not have to request every segment of video data.
 HLS use TCP (more reliable) rather than UDP (more faster) as trasport protocols.

 First, the HLS protocol chops up MP4 video content into short (10-second) chunks with the .ts file extension (MPEG2 Transport Stream).
 Next, an HTTP serverSocket stores those streams, and HTTP delivers these short clips to viewers on their devices.
 Some software serverSocket creates an M3U8 playlist file (e.g. manifest file) that serves as an index for the video chunks.
 Some .m3u8 and .ts information can be found in the following link [link1](https://nagendrabandi.com/download-m3u8ts-file/#:~:text=A%20M3U8%20stands%20for%20MP3,Flash%20video%20format%20(flv).&text=ts%20files%20are%20referenced%20in,M3U8%20playlist%20file%20index)([PDF](https://github.com/Dungyichao/http_server/blob/master/doc/How%20to%20download%20a%20m3u8.pdf)), [link2](https://datatracker.ietf.org/doc/html/rfc8216)